bonpagnakann/DAR/README.md

 # TaskVAE
-The implementation of the PhD thesis: TaskVAE-GMM: Memory-Efficient Generative Replay for Class-Incremental Learning in Human Activity Recognition
+The implementation of the PhD thesis: DAR: A Memory-Efficient Generative Replay for Class-Incremental Learning in Human Activity Recognition

 ## Table of Content
 * [1.
 Installation](#1-installation)